Azure/azure-powershell/src/ResourceManager/PolicyInsights/Commands.PolicyInsights/help/Start-AzPolicyRemediation.md

 ### ByResourceId
 ```
-Start-AzureRmPolicyRemediation -ResourceId <String> -PolicyAssignmentId <String>
+Start-AzPolicyRemediation -ResourceId <String> -PolicyAssignmentId <String>
  [-PolicyDefinitionReferenceId <String>] [-LocationFilter <String[]>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Start-AzureRmPolicyRemediation** cmdlet creates a policy remediation for a particular policy assignment.
+The **Start-AzPolicyRemediation** cmdlet creates a policy remediation for a particular policy assignment.
 All non-compliant resources at or below the remediation's scope will be remediated.
 Remediation is only supported for policies with the 'deployIfNotExists' effect.

 ## EXAMPLES

 ### Example 1: Start a remediation at subscription scope
 ```
 PS C:\> $policyAssignmentId = "/subscriptions/f0710c27-9663-4c05-19f8-1b4be01e86a5/providers/Microsoft.Authorization/policyAssignments/2deae24764b447c29af7c309"
-PS C:\> Select-AzureRmSubscription -Subscription "My Subscription"
+PS C:\> Select-AzSubscription -Subscription "My Subscription"
-PS C:\> Start-AzureRmPolicyRemediation -PolicyAssignmentId $policyAssignmentId -Name "remediation1"
+PS C:\> Start-AzPolicyRemediation -PolicyAssignmentId $policyAssignmentId -Name "remediation1"
 ```

 This command creates a new policy remediation in subscription 'My Subscription' for the given policy assignment.